 "Animals are the bridge between us and the beauty of all that is natural.
 They show us what's missing in our lives, and how to love ourselves more completely and unconditionally.
 They connect us back to who we are, and to the purpose of why we're here." ― Trisha McCagh

 Our furry little friends (or those with scales, if that’s more your thing) play such an important role in our lives.
-Pets are part of our everyday lives and an integral part of our families.
-During the coronavirus pandemic, pet ownership reached unprecedented levels.
+Pets are part of our everyday lives and they are an integral part of our families.

 Pets were finding their furever homes at a furious rate - we should know - half of our company added a new furever friend to their family during the pandemic.

 Sadly, as things returned to pre-pandemic conditions and more people returned to the office, more pets were returned back to the very shelters that they came from.

 Despite this, pet ownership remains at some of its highest levels ever seen.

 Pets make perfect companions and can provide us with emotional support but did you know that pets can have real benefits on our health?